Meissen underglaze blue teapot and cover

 - Early in Meissen’s history Johann Friedrich Böttger’s team searched for success in underglaze blue painting in imitation of the Chinese and Japanese prototypes in the Dresden collections.
 Böttger’s porcelain, however, was fired at a temperature higher than Chinese porcelain or German stoneware.
 As in China, the underglaze blue pigment was painted on the clay surface before firing, but when glazed and fired the cobalt sank into the porcelain body and ran into the glaze instead of maintaining a clear image like the Chinese originals.
 The Elector of Saxony and King of Poland Augustus II was not satisfied with the inferior product.
 Success in underglaze blue painting eluded Böttger’s team until Johann Gregor Höroldt (1696-1775) appropriated a workable formula developed by the metallurgist David Köhler (1673-1723).
 Success required adjustment to the porcelain paste by replacing the alabaster flux with feldspar and adding a percentage of porcelain clay (kaolin) to the cobalt pigment.
 Underglaze blue painting became a reliable and substantial part of the manufactory’s output in the 1730s.

-- The “rock and bird” pattern seen on this small teapot was adapted by the Meissen manufactory from Japanese porcelain models made in Arita.
-Japanese potters imitated Chinese designs and trade in porcelain between the two countries was extensive until the fall of the Ming dynasty in 1644.
-Several European porcelain manufactories imitated Meissen’s imitation of the Japanese prototype of a flying bird and flowering tree beside a rock that represents a garden landscape.
+- The “rock and bird” pattern seen on this teapot was adapted by the Meissen manufactory from Japanese porcelain models made in Arita.
+Japanese enamel painters on porcelain imitated Chinese designs and trade in porcelain between the two countries was extensive before the fall of the Ming dynasty in 1644, but the Japanese also developed their own style in motifs taken from Chinese sources.
+Several European porcelain manufactories imitated Meissen’s imitation of the Japanese prototype of a flying bird and flowering tree beside a rock.
 The double loops circling the opening of the teapot are common to many of the objects with the “rock and bird” pattern.

 - Underglaze blue painting requires skills similar to a watercolor artist.
 There are no second chances, and once the pigment touches the clay or biscuit-fired surface it cannot be eradicated easily.
 Many of Meissen’s underglaze blue designs were, and still are, “pounced” onto the surface of the vessel before painting.
 Pouncing is a long used technique in which finely powdered charcoal or graphite is allowed to fall through small holes pierced through the outlines of a paper design, thereby serving as a guide for the painter and maintaining a relative standard in the component parts of Meissen table services.